andrew/ultimate-awesome/README.md

 - [Awesome-shiny-apps-for-statistics](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics) - 🌟 A curated list of Awesome Shiny Apps for Statistics (ASAS)🌟.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-startup-communities](https://github.com/pxue/awesome-startup-communities) - Awesome list of communities related to creating, running and being successful at startups.
-- [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [Awesome-KAPE](https://github.com/AndrewRathbun/Awesome-KAPE) - A curated list of KAPE-related resources.
 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.